swagger-api/.github/CONTRIBUTING.md

 Code changes can come in several forms, and the way they're handled differ.

 ### Documentation
-For the most part, documentation PRs would be accepted after an initial review.
+For the most part, documentation PRs will be accepted after an initial review.
 Be aware that a large documentation change may require longer review and potentially a discussion.

 ### Bug fixes
 Bug fixes are always welcome as PRs.
 If you found a bug and would like to fix it, it's almost always better to open a ticket describing the issue alongside the PR solving it.
 Sometimes, bug fixes can be controversial.
 If you think this may happen with your fix, please start a discussion through a ticket before filing an actual fix.